Gavin-Persad/predictions/plan.md

 - page flickers and needs refresh when draw second round of cup.
 Loop issue in the perform draw function.This rerendering is causing lots of rest api calls this could become a big issue.
 -
-- Profile Settings - Delete account button needs to be added back
+- Profile Settings - Delete account button needs to be added back -
+- delete game week - needs to also clear lavery cup - players teams used, will need to add a new column to teams used table to link them to a game week to make this possible.
+This will be updated in enterscores when player makes a selection

 24. Prepare for beta testing